RicardoMarcal/RicardoMarcal/README.md

 <a href="https://github.com/RicardoMarcal/">Versão em português</a>
 <h1 align="center">Hi, I'm Ricardo ☂️</h1>
 <p>I'm interested in everything related to web development.
 I'm currently studying JavaScript/TypeScript (and sometimes Elixir 🤫) and the frameworks React/Next, Vue/Nuxt and Adonis.
-I always try to be active in the development community 💙</p>
+I always try to be active in the programming community 💙</p>

 <br />